 Can I move the crate from room to room?

 Yes, there is no problem with that.
 Dogs are more likely to be attached to the crate itself than the room it is in.
-Some changes in the dog’s routine are even helpful to keep the dog from getting bored.
-But it’s more convenient to have 2 crates so you don’t have to move them around, or buy a crate on wheels.
+Some changes in the dog’s routine are even help to keep the dog from getting bored.
+But it’s more convenient to have two crates, so you don’t have to move them around, or buy a crate on wheels.

-Where to put the dog crate in the house is an important question to think about.
-If you put it in the wrong place, the dog won’t feel good there and your house training will not be successful.
+If you put dog crate in the wrong place, the dog won’t feel good there, and your house training will not be successful.
 The crate should be located:

-- in safe space where family spends more time;
+- in safe space where the family spends more time;

 - not in direct sunlight or drafts;